 “This waste management agreement will automatically renew at the end of each term for a further term of 3 years unless either party gives the other written notice of termination at least 30 days prior to the end of the relevant term”.

 Clauses like this can also be known as automatic renewal or evergreen clauses and will renew a contract unless notice to terminate it is given within a time window prior to the expiry date.
-A major issue with clauses of this type is that most business owners are extremely busy and can easily miss this window – they have more to be doing than looking at small print in old contracts!
+A major issue with clauses of this type is that most business owners are extremely busy and can easily miss this window.
+They have more to be doing than looking at a small print in old contracts!

 What bin size and frequency do I need for my business?

 If you want to save money and boost recycling on Sydney waste management, it is key that you put some effort into producing a basic but effective waste management plan.
 The time you spend on this will certainly pay dividends later on.
-The key steps required to build an effective waste management plan include the following – you can also get help from a third party programme such as the NSW Bin Trim programme.
+The key steps required to build an effective waste management plan include the following (note that you can also get help from a third-party programme such as the NSW Bin Trim programme):

 A. Get a clear understanding as to your current situation.
-Estimate volume of waste you are actually producing currently – i.e. weights, volume (metres cubed) of your general waste bins, collection medthod, current pices, how many bins you have (and the sizes and position in your yard area) and the recycling percentage that you are currently achieving.
+Estimate volume of waste you are actually producing currently – i.e. weights, volume (metres cubed) of your general waste bins, collection method, current bin collection prices, how many bins you have (and the sizes and position in your yard area) and the recycling percentage that you are currently achieving.

-E. The correct bin sizes is the next step to work out: if you have been able to remove a certain proportion from General Waste (to go into cardboard or commingled recycling) you will need to work out the weekly volumes you produce and then choose the appropriate wheelie bin sizes.
+D. The correct bin sizes is the next step to work out.
+If you have been able to remove a certain proportion from general waste (to go into cardboard or commingled recycling), you will need to work out the weekly volumes you produce and then choose the appropriate wheelie bin sizes.
 In this regard, we recommend you refer to our article on wheelie bin sizes which should give you a good overview.
-We also attached pics of varying bin sizes below to give you an indication of the range available to you.
+We also attached pictures of varying bin sizes below to give you an indication of the range available to you.

 We also recommend considering how best you can position your bins and what posters or garbage bin stickers would be most useful in helping your staff make the best decisions as regards driving recycling.

-Due to the high cost of waste disposal near me in Sydney (and reflecting the State Governments stated intention to drive recycling) has ensured that recycling is very cost effective for most small businesses.
-Due to the large population, major waste companies have invested in sorting and recycling facilities that ensure more potential waste can be recycled into reusable paper, cardboard, metals etc.
+Due to the high cost of waste disposal in Sydney and reflecting the State Governments stated intention to drive recycling, it is ensured that recycling is very cost effective for most small businesses.
+Due to the large population, major waste companies have invested in sorting and recycling facilities that ensure more potential waste can be recycled into reusable paper, cardboard, metals, etc.

-Reflecting the higher prices of waste management in Sydney than in the majority of the rest of Australia, there is strong demand for recycling services and all a healthy recyclable commodities market whereby collected resources are reused or reprocessed.
+Reflecting the higher prices of waste management in Sydney than in the majority of the rest of Australia, there is strong demand for recycling services and a healthy recyclable commodities market whereby collected resources are reused or reprocessed.
 Sydney has the widest range of recycling options for commercial businesses of any capital city in Australia.

-You can get information on the benefits of such recycling options as cheap cardboard collection, commingled recycling,confidential paper disposal, grease trap services and other services such as medical waste disposal containers and sanitary bins through recent blogs we have posted.
-For example – check out our blog on sanitary bins Sydney.
+You can get information on the benefits of such recycling options as cheap cardboard collection, commingled recycling,confidential paper disposal, grease trap services and other services such as medical waste disposal containers through recent blogs we have posted.
+For example, check out our blog on sanitary bins.

-How to book your Sydney bin services online?
+How can you book your Sydney bin services online easily in 2021?